RaikHerrmann/SynapseWorkshopSoliance/artifacts/environment-setup/automation/README.md

 * Adding current user to SQLPool01
 ![SQLPool01 Error during user add script](../media/Error_Adding_User_SQLPool01.png)

+* Add users to the Synapse Workspace as required and add permissions to the SQLPool as required

 # To avoid unessessary costs make sure
 * The SQL pool is scaled back to 500 DWUs and paused if not needed.
 * All CosmosDB Containers are sclade back to 400 RU/s